Management Skills: Definition and Examples

 1. Seek opportunities to lead

 Like all professional abilities, managerial skills take practice.
 To help prepare yourself, look for opportunities to lead within your current position.
 For example, volunteer to manage projects and lead meetings.
 This can help you identify and improve upon your areas of opportunity.
 For example, the experience of leading a project may help you recognise that you lack experience in team goal setting.
-Once you’ve highlighted potential weaknesses, you can spend time working on them.
+Once you have highlighted potential weaknesses, you can spend time working on them.

 2. Find a role model